 That said, most Clearing vacancies won't be published until August, so you'll need to wait until then for the full breadth of courses to choose from.
 This isn't necessarily a problem if you spot a course that looks like a perfect match, but don't simply grab the first one that comes along.
 If there's nothing that appeals right now, bide your time and use it to prepare properly for the Clearing peak in August.

-Confusingly, universities display their entry requirements in a number of formats.
-They tend to refer to them primarily in terms of A-level grades or Ucas points, which can be unhelpful for BTEC students who receive either a Distinction (D), a Merit (M) or a Pass (P).
+Most universities accept Btec qualifications, but confusingly they display their entry requirements in a number of formats.
+They tend to refer to them primarily in terms of A-level grades or Ucas points, which can be unhelpful for Btec students who receive either a Distinction (D), a Merit (M) or a Pass (P).

 Scott Isaacs, director of higher level learning at West Herts College, offered the following tips:

 - Btec students often take GCSE/functional skills maths and/or English alongside their main qualification.
 If you've done this, balancing the two demonstrates good time management and planning skills.

 - Similarly, most Btec students couple part-time/full-time work with study, which also shows good time-management skills.

 - Where Level 3 students have focused on one specific subject (compared with A-level students who split their attention across three or more subjects), they may benefit from having explored wider topics and themes within that discipline.

 - Btec students are likely to have gained relevant work experience as part of their course.
 You may have worked on live briefs with employers, for example, among other tasks and responsibilities.
 You can use these to illustrate insights you've gained and how you've engaged with a subject.